Hammania689/AugmentedAutoEncoders/README.md

 Hameed Abdul (hameeda2@illinois.edu) | Spring 22' [CS 498 Introduction into Machine Perception][cs498]

 This is a re-implementation of [Sundermeyer's et al.'s Augmented AutoEncoders][aae_paper]$^1$.

-This accompanying [manuscript][overleaf] describe in further detail this re-implementation.
+- :scroll: This accompanying [manuscript][overleaf] describe in further detail this re-implementation.
-Supplementary visuals can be found [here][supp]
+- 📚 Supplementary visuals can be found [here][supp]
+- 🏋🏿‍♂️ Official BOP Challenge Submision can be found [here][bop]